Linda Tracey Brandon: Early life and education

 Brandon was born in Michigan in 1955 and is a graduate of the University of Michigan and New York University School of Law.
 She received an honor award for her work in hand-drawn animated films as part of her undergraduate studies.
 Brandon later worked as a radio news reporter for WUOM-FM in Ann Arbor, Michigan, and as a television reporter and anchorwoman for WILX-TV in Jackson, Michigan.
-She also worked as a lawyer in New York City.
+She worked as a lawyer in New York City before relocating to Arizona.

 She is the author of the children's book The Little Flower Girl.

 Brandon is the grandniece of British silent movie director and actor Bert Tracy.

 She studied under several representational/realist drawing and painting teachers through the years.
 In New York, she took an illustration course at the Parsons New School for Design.
 After a move to Arizona, she took classes at the Scottsdale Artists' School, where she periodically teaches painting and drawing.